quangChe/angularjs-tutorial/README.md

 }]);
 ```

 The same thing applies to the data used within the AngularJS application.
-For our app, we are using an array, so it is technically not a true data model, but it is easier to implement for the sake of the demo.
+For our starter app, we are using an array, so it is technically not a true data model, but it is easier to implement for the sake of the demo.
 Real data models incorporate a database and have data persistence so that we can pass in data which is saved and displayed even when the application restarts again.
 Pushing new values inside of the array of our application's controller will save them momentarily but restarting the browser will return the "pseudo model" to its original form:

 *app.js*
 ```
 =============================================
-Application's data array (the "Pseudo Model")
+Starter app's data array (the "Pseudo Model")
 =============================================

 $scope.groceryList = ["Granny Smith Apples", "Naval Oranges", "Dole Hawaiian Gold Pineapple"];